-- The auto-detection of your ISP connection type takes place when you configure the wireless router for the first time or when your wireless router is reset to its default settings. - If QIS failed to detect your Internet connection type, click Manual Setting and manually configure your connection settings. - Assign the wireless network name (SSID) and security key for your WiFi 7 Network wireless connection.
-Click Apply when done. - 4.
-On the Login Information Setup page, change the router's login password to prevent unauthorized access to your wireless router.
+- The auto-detection of your ISP connection type takes place when you configure the wireless router for the first time or when your wireless router is reset to its default settings. - If QIS failed to detect your Internet connection type, click Manual Setting and manually configure your connection settings.

+3. Assign the wireless network name (SSID) and security key for your wireless network connection.
+Click Apply when done.

+4. On the Login Information Setup page, change the router's login password to prevent unauthorized access to your wireless router.

-NOTE: The wireless router's login username and password is different from the WiFi 7 network name (SSID) and security key.
+NOTE: The wireless router's login username and password is different from the wireless network name (SSID) and security key.
 The wireless router's login username and password allows you to log into your wireless router's Web GUI to configure your wireless router's settings.
-The WiFi 7 network name (SSID) and security key allows WiFi devices to log in and connect to your WiFi 7 network.
+The wireless network name (SSID) and security key allows Wi-Fi devices to log in and connect to your wireless network.